gb22289/COMS20012/docs/exercises/Exercise2.md

 ## Intro to Networking

 1. What is the difference between ISO/OSI model and TCP/IP model?
 Elaborate!
+   OSI is a generic model based on the functionalities in each layer.
+TCP/IP is a more realistic model based on the protocols in each layer.
+   OSI model has 7 layers Application Presentation Session Transportation Network Data Link Physical whereas TCP/IP has Physical Data Link Network Transport Application
+   OSI model is just guidelines, whereas TCP/IP is a more practical implementation of protocols used on the internet
-2. Explain difference between Physical Links, Data Links, and Routes!
+3. Explain difference between Physical Links, Data Links, and Routes!
+   Physical links are connections through ethernet cables from the host computer to the switch.
+Data link is the path a frame takes across a single network
-3. Which is a security attack at layer 1 of the OSI model?
+5. Which is a security attack at layer 1 of the OSI model?
+   DoS
-4. What is a replay attack?
+6. What is a replay attack?
-5. Suppose that the current replay window spans from 120 to 530.
+7. Suppose that the current replay window spans from 120 to 530.
 a.
 If the next incoming authenticated packet has sequence number 105, what will the receiver do with the packet, and what will be the parameters of the window after that?
 b.
 If instead the next incoming authenticated packet has sequence number 440, what will the receiver do with the packet, and what will be the parameters of the window after that?
 c.
 If instead the next incoming authenticated packet has sequence number 540, what will the receiver do with the packet, and what will be the parameters of the window after that?